apache/mahout/website/developers/how-to-become-a-committer.md

 ---
 layout: page
-title: How to Become a Commmiter
+title: How To Become A Committer
-permalink: /developers/how-to-become-a-committer/
+theme:
+    name: retro-mahout
 ---

-# How to Become a Committer
+# How to become a committer

 While there's no exact criteria for becoming a committer, there is a fairly obvious path to becoming a committer.